Spacebars

 Double-braced Tags

 A double-braced tag at element level or in an attribute value typically evalutes to a string.
 If it evalutes to something else, the value will be cast to a string, unless the value is null, undefined, or false, which results in nothing being displayed.
+Promises are also supported – see below.

 Values returned from helpers must be pure text, not HTML.
 (That is, strings should have <, not &lt;.)
 Spacebars will perform any necessary escaping if a template is rendered to HTML.